 People are talking about the Skopje statues and they are visiting the city to see them.

-Photos of statues in Skopje
+Some of my favourite photos of the statues in Skopje